 - Bring salted water to a boil.
 Cook the pasta according to package directions.

-- Add the passata, sugar, Italian seasoning, salt and pepper to the pan with the onions.
+- Add the passata, vegetable broth, sugar, Italian seasoning, salt and pepper to the pan with the onions.
 Let it simmer over medium heat for 10-15 minutes, while the pasta cooks.